ist-dresden/composum-launch/docker/featurelauncher/README.md

 - /opt/sling/launcher contains the launcher directory, /opt/sling/launcher/logs the log files
 - /opt/sling/features-user can contain additional feature archives or features.
 - /opt/sling/fileinstall-user can contain bundles or packages for use by the Sling [file installer](https://sling.apache.org/documentation/bundles/file-installer-provider.html).
+- /opt/sling/features-docker/system/ contains the system feature in the docker image.
+The system features can be changed by overriding this directory.
 The features have to be present at startup time, the fileinstall-user directory is repeatedly scanned.
 If the features are not embedded in a feature archive, it's necessary to specify a repository with in the environment variable LAUNCHER_OPTS for the docker image.

 An example docker-compose file is present at [docker-compose.yml](docker-compose.yml).